Trump announces novel plan to send weapons to Ukraine and gives Russia new deadline to make peace

 American officials also noted it would be quicker to get the Patriot systems to Ukraine if they are already in Europe as opposed to moving them from the United States or producing them new at a US factory.

-And, at least in the view of some US officials, providing Ukraine with a surge in new weaponry could send a signal to Moscow that Trump is serious about his frustrations with Russian President Vladimir Putin, who the US leader accused of peddling “bullshit” last week.
+And, at least in the view of some US officials, providing Ukraine with a surge in new weaponry could send a signal to Moscow that Trump is serious about his frustrations with Putin, who the US leader accused of peddling “bullshit” last week.

 “He’s seriously frustrated with Putin,” a US official said.
 “He wants to show he’s serious about ending the war, and maybe this will show Putin it’s time to start negotiating.”